Social Work

 Master of Arts in Education Director of Special Education and Pupil Services (WI 5080)

-Our director of special education and pupil services program offers school administrators focused instruction in special education and pupil services at the district and state levels.
+Our director of special education and pupil services licensure program offers school administrators focused instruction in special education and pupil services at the district and state levels.

 How many credits is a master’s in education director of special education and pupil services program?